Tell Turkey to free Taner & İdil

 The situation in Turkey is truly frightening.
 The Chair and Director of Amnesty Turkey have both been jailed on false allegations that they are involved with “terrorist organisations”.
 Many other human rights defenders are either detained or banned from travel as they await charges.

-The EU’s High Representative Federica Mogherini will meet Turkey’s Foreign Minister on 25 July.
-Urge her to demand an end to this witch-hunt and the release of Taner, İdil and all human rights defenders in Turkey.
+Tell Turkey's Minister of Justice to put an end to this witch-hunt and to release Taner, İdil and all human rights defenders in Turkey.

 Taner Kılıç, Chair of Amnesty Turkey, was detained in the early hours of 6 June along with 22 other lawyers on suspicion of involvement with the “terrorist organisation” Fethullah Gülen.